any-docs/css/content/guides/grid_layout/basic_concepts/index.md

 ### Implicit and explicit grids

-When creating our example grid, we specifically defined our column tracks with the {{cssxref("grid-template-columns")}} property, with the grid creating rows as needed to fit the content.
+When creating our example grid, we specifically defined our column tracks with the `grid-template-columns` property, with the grid creating rows as needed to fit the content.
 The columns define the explicit grid while the rows are part of the implicit grid.

-The _explicit grid_ consists of rows and columns defined with {{cssxref("grid-template-columns")}} or {{cssxref("grid-template-rows")}}.
-The
-_implicit grid_ extends the defined explicit grid when content is placed outside of that grid, such as into the rows by drawing additional grid lines.
+The _explicit grid_ consists of rows and columns defined with `grid-template-columns` or `grid-template-rows`.
+The _implicit grid_ extends the defined explicit grid when content is placed outside of that grid, such as into the rows by drawing additional grid lines.

 If you place something outside of the defined grid or, due to the amount of content, more grid tracks are needed, then the grid creates rows and columns in the _implicit grid_.
 These implicit tracks are auto-sized by default, meaning the size of the created rows or columns is influenced by both their content and by the available free space within the grid container.
 The `auto` keyword allows the generated tracks to accommodate content while also sharing any remaining space.

-You can also define a set size for tracks created in the implicit grid with the {{cssxref("grid-auto-rows")}} and {{cssxref("grid-auto-columns")}} properties.
+You can also define a set size for tracks created in the implicit grid with the `grid-auto-rows` and `grid-auto-columns` properties.

 In this example, we set `grid-auto-rows: 200px`, ensuring the tracks created in this implicit grid are `200px` tall.